- Home

 When can a Trust be created?

-A Trust can be created at any time in your life or written into a Will, and it is advised to use the services of a legal professional who specialises in this to help you do it.
+Creating a Trust can happen at any time in your life, and it is advised to use the services of a legal professional who specialises in this to help you do it.
 The team at Winns has decades of experience in setting up Trusts and will be able to support you through the process.

 It’s important to note you’ll need to nominate at least two trustees, who you know and trust to handle matters, and who are happy to take on the role.
 It is also commonplace for Solicitors to work with Accountants when relevant in creating Trusts too.